dvajs/dva/docs/guide/getting-started.md

 ## Model Definition

-Once the UI is complete, the data and logic are now processed.
+Once the UI is complete, we will begin processing the data and logic.

 Dva manages a domain model through the concept of model, including reducers that update state synchronously, handles the effects of asynchronous logic, and subscribes to subscriptions for data sources.

-New model `models/products.js`：
+Create a model `models/products.js`：

 ```javascript
 export default {